brainglobe/cellfinder-visualize/README.md

 ## About

-Cellfinder-explore is a tool for post-cellfinder data visualisation and analysis.
+`cellfinder-visualize` is a tool for post-cellfinder data visualisation and analysis.
 The core aims are to provide:

  - Publication quality visualisations of cellfinder experiments for multiple samples